Inheritance Tax on Equity Release in 2022

 It’s important to note that this only applies if inheritance has already been deducted automatically – so an individual should check before proceeding with any plans.

-In addition, be sure to speak to your family about your decision and seek counsel from a professional financial adviser.
+In addition, be sure to speak to your family about your decision and seek counsel from a professional financial adviser so everyone knows about the inheritance tax.